fieldtrip/website/faq/other/open_data.md

     - /faq/open_data/
 ---

-# Where can I find open access MEG/EEG data?

 {% include markup/yellow %}
 Feel free to hit the **edit** button at the bottom of this page to add links to other open access datasets.
 {% include markup/end %}